anyresearcher/FSE2024-1567/README.md

 1. Taxonomy Generation:

 In this folder, we present the source code for mining Github repositories with the relevant criteria.
+The file README.md inside this folder contains information information about all the files in it.

 2. User Study: